Note:

 it’s just not necessary to poke a hole into a

-refrigerator to find out what’s going on inside
+domestic refrigeration system to find out what’s going on inside

 it.
 If a tech knows his business and is at

-all interested in being efficient, he’ll know
+all interested in being efficient, he’ll be

-this.
+aware of this.

 If the above conditions describe your refrig